drbenvincent/skrynka-vincent/README.md

 The analyses were conducted in Python and are presented in the form of a number of Jupyter notebooks in the `analysis` folder.
 These can be viewed online (either on the OSF or in GitHub).

+_Note these links work when viewed on GitHub_

 1. [Analysis of subjective hunger](analysis/01_subjective_hunger.ipynb)
 2. [Bayesian scoring of raw discounting data](analysis/02_score_discounting_data.ipynb)
 3. [Analysis of hyperbolic discount function](analysis/03_analyse-hyperbolic.ipynb)